schmidb/AI-EAF/dimensions/governance-ethics.md

 - Managing intellectual property considerations with AI-generated content
 - Creating governance structures for AI oversight and accountability
 - Developing ethical frameworks for workforce transition and displacement
+- Implementing self-awareness practices for recognizing bias in AI systems
+- Establishing authentic communication guidelines for AI capabilities and limitations
+- Creating ethical frameworks for AI-enabled work models like 4-day work weeks

 ### Interdependencies
 The Governance & Ethics dimension intersects with all other dimensions of the AI-EAF in critical ways: